Case File #MUS-2025-447: The $180,000 Mistake That Almost Happened

 That’s forensic textile provenance in action.
-It’s not about opinions or guesswork.
+It’s not about opinions, gut feelings, or what something looks like under a lamp.
 It’s about molecular evidence that either proves or destroys someone’s story about a textile’s history.
+And in 2026, with the tools we have now, the molecules always tell the truth.

 Looking at Fibers Under the Microscope